 - Hysterectomy– because of excessive damage that might be caused, the uterus is removed causing permanent infertility

 The Paragard Lawsuit

 Many women are seeking financial compensation from the makers of Paragard for multiple injury claims.
 There are currently no voluntary recall or FDA issued recalls on Paragard at this moment.
-Because Paragard is in the early stages, so there is currently no centralized multidistrict litigation (MDL) yet.

 - Defective design: Most IUD’s have a T-shaped design, which poses a risk for one or both arms breaking off during insertion or removal.